openGeeksLab/react-native-fluid-slider/README.md

   `minimumValue` - is the minimum value.
   `maximumValue` - is the maximum value.
   `onValueChange` - it is called when the value of the slider is changed and  getting the new slider value parameter.
+  `onSlidingComplete` - is called when the slider is almost dragged(when the user releases the slider) The function can get one parameter, it's the value at the time of completion.
   `thumbTintColor` - is the slider color.
   `minimumTrackTintColor` - is the color of the slider track on the left of the slider.
   `maximumTrackTintColor` - is the color of the slider track on the right of the slider.